viking-saver/windows-itpro-docs/windows/security/book/cloud-services-protect-your-work-information.md

 ## Windows Update for Business deployment service

+The service that was known as Windows Update for Business deployment service has been woven into Windows Autopatch, offering a more coherent experience while simplifying the update experience.
+The new interface is a unified dashboard conveniently organized into four main sections to help you make update management more efficient:
+1. Update policies: Control updating timing and methods.
+2. Update groups: Categorize your devices into tailored update rings.
+3. Update status: Keep track of update compliance, progression, and current status.
+4. Update reports: Analyze performance and troubleshoot.
+Learn more: To be added??
+OLD below:
 The Windows Update for Business deployment service, a core component of the Windows Update for Business product family, is a cloud-based solution that transforms the way update management is handled.
 Complementing existing [Windows Update for Business](/windows/deployment/update/waas-manage-updates-wufb) policies and [Windows Update for Business reports](/windows/deployment/update/wufb-reports-overview), the service provides control over the approval, scheduling, and safeguarding of updates - delivered straight from Windows Update to managed devices.

 The Windows Update for Business deployment service powers Windows Update management via Microsoft Intune<sup>[\[9\]](conclusion.md#footnote9)</sup> and Autopatch.
 The deployment services currently allows the management of [drivers and firmware](/graph/windowsupdates-manage-driver-update), expedited [quality updates](/graph/windowsupdates-deploy-expedited-update) and [feature updates](/graph/windowsupdates-deploy-update).